enzo418/MartinPescadorApp/Docs/2_implementation.md

 > TL;DR; There is no practical alternative to use MediatR in the Domain Layer.
 The most common way I have seen domain events implemented is using the MediatR library.
 The problem with this is that if you want to handle the domain events in the domain layer you need to add a reference to MediatR to the domain layer, violating Clean Architecture rules.
 Still if you implement the handlers in the App layer, your domain events need to implement `INotificator` which comes from the same library.
 In this case you can define all the interfaces and implement meditoR by yourself, but I think that the trade off of having MediatR in the Domain layer is worth it.

-## Tournament positions/leaderboard
+## Tournament positions/leader board
-From the system analisis the following items are of importance for this requeriment
+From the system analisis the following items are of importance for this requirement
 - There will be only one notary at the competition.
 That means no concurrency problems on add score.
 - Each tournament might have up to a few hundred competitors per category.

 ### Where to store it
-First, we need to store it beause if we don't it will need to be calculate it on the fly each time, while making sure to apply that rule correctly.
+First, we need to store it because if we don't it will need to be calculate it on the fly each time, while making sure to apply that rule correctly.

 > "When a fisher is registered in a tournament but does not present to a competition, the system should consider the fisher position to be N + 1.
 Where N is the position of the fishers that did not fish anything in this competition and N - 1 is the position of the fisher with the lower score in the competition but that did fish something."

-**OPT 1: Competition participantion with a position**
+**OPT 1: Competition participation with a position**
 - The position is stored in the competition participation.
-- "Update leaderboards" will update this field to update the competition leaderboard.
+- "Update leader boards" will update this field to update the competition leader board.
-- Get competition leaderboard will do a query to the participations with a ascending position order.
+- Get competition leader board will do a query to get all the participation with a ascending position order.
-- To query the tournament leaderboard, it will do the same but with the sum of the positions of the competitions.
+- To query the tournament leader board, it will do the same but with the sum of the positions of the competitions.

 *Pros*:
 - Easy to implement and integrate.